hyosung11/Launch-School/Courses/journal.md

 09:06 Ready to study for the JS129 Interview Assessment now.

 09:30 I feel a little hot and a little tired.
 I might go study in the kitchen now.

+11:04 Reviewing the study guide and trying to pull out some code examples and feeling a little tired at the moment.